Restless Legs Syndrome (RLS)

 - restiffic is a revolutionary product for the treatment of Restless Legs Syndrome (RLS).
 It is a completely drug-free foot wrap that exerts a soothing topical pressure to targeted muscles in the foot to relax the uncontrollable impulses occurring in the legs.
 Before restiffic, there existed three primary treatment options for managing RLS: pharmaceutical productss, homeopathic remedies, and lifestyle choices.

 - With pharmaceutical products, there is also the risk of augmentation.
-Augmentation occurs when a dopaminergic agent or other pharmaceutical product relieves symptoms at night, but eventually symptoms begin to develop earlier in the day and spread from the legs to the rest of the body, such as to the arms and trunk.
+Augmentation occurs when a pharmaceutical product relieves symptoms at night, but eventually symptoms begin to develop earlier in the day and spread from the legs to the rest of the body, such as to the arms and trunk.
 When experiencing augmentation, increasing the dosage usually worsens symptoms.
 Other common side effects associated with pharmaceutical treatment for RLS include the rebound effect (which is the re-emergence of symptoms that were either absent or controlled while taking a medication, but reappear when medication is reduced or discontinued), addiction or dependency on medication, and the need to increase the dosage of medication.

 - Homeopathic or herbal remedies are another form of treatment for RLS.
 These medicines are available without prescription and can be purchased over the counter or on the internet.
 However, as with pharmaceutical productss, homeopathic remedies may be accompanied by negative side effects.